buildo/book/README.md

 If you're moving sections around or adding new sections, please remember to udpate the [SUMMARY](https://github.com/buildo/book/blob/master/book/SUMMARY.md).

 Any contribution from anybody is welcome!

+## Discussing about the content
+Open an issue here on GitHub (and you feel like, link to the page)